junzhang1/Portfolio/final_project_Jun.md

 ## **Part I**

 ### 1. Outline
 Alcohol killed more people than guns.
 According to the National Institute on Alcohol Abuse and Alcoholism, about 88,000 people die from alcohol-related causes each year, making alcohol the fourth-leading preventable cause of death in America.
 By comparison, the Brady Campaign to Prevent Gun Violence reports less than 33,000 people die each year from gun violence.
 Besides, suicide is a major national public health issue in the United States.
 According to the CDC's National Center for Health Statistics (NCHS), there were 44,965 recorded suicides in 2016.
 Here I want to compare the patterns and trends of different causes of death by analyzing the demographic characteristics of victims.
 After that, I will provide some suggestions to reduce alcohol-related and firearm fatalities and suicide.
+I will also point out the demographic characteristics of people who are highly like to commit suicide or become the victims of gun and alcohol.

 *Sources:*

 *Justin Haskins.(July 5, 2016) Why no beef with John Barleycorn?
 The Washington Times.
 Retrieved from: https://www.washingtontimes.com/news/2016/jul/5/guns-far-less-dangerous-than-alcohol/*

 *2016, United States: Suicide Injury Deaths and Rates per 100,000.
 (All Races, Both Sexes, All Ages)".
 Retrieved 10 February 2019 – via [WISQARS Fatal Injury Reports](https://webappa.cdc.gov/sasweb/ncipc/mortrate.html) – CDC.*

 ### 2. Data